cryptoparty/slides/otr/en/otr.md

 -  Now let's install Pidgin, Adium, or Bitlbee on your PC, Mac or Linux machine.

-- Xabber on Android or Chatsecure on iOS.
+- Gibberbot on Android or Chatsecure on iOS.

 Things to do once program is intalled: